 I’m really impressed with how the skin looks after using it, my skin looks mattified but not completely flat.
 One thing despite using it for just short of two months I hadn’t really paid attention to was how effective it was through the day at oil control, so I put this to the test by testing it on half of my face only over my current foundation of choice MAC Prolongwear.
 My skin looked and felt softer and the appearance of the skin texture looked slightly more even on the side where I used powder.
 Prolongwear should really be powdered I think (although I don’t always do) as without it has a slight tacky feeling that takes a while to settle down, and this cures that instantly, all over this performs well – at mid-day I felt and inspected my face closely in the toilet and noticed my makeup still looked freshly applied on the side which was powdered, whilst keeping away the signs of oiliness that were creeping into my forehead on the side with no powder.
 By the end of the work day the signs of difference are less noticeable visibly for me although strangely the side with powder still feels smoother, however the extension that it provides is noticeable to the 6-8 hour mark.

-I like this powder a lot more than I expected I was going to, I estimate it might last me through to the end of March if I carry on using it every day, which for a powder of a small pan weight isn’t too bad going.
+I like the NYX HD Finishing Powder a lot more than I expected I was going to, I estimate it might last me through to the end of March if I carry on using it every day, which for a powder of a small pan weight isn’t too bad going.
 I think I would consider getting this again in future although I’d probably hold of for an offer in Boots like 3 for 2, as I do think at full price I maybe have some cheaper alternatives that I like as much as this.